framely/community/docs/reference/support/overview.md

 ### Intent Based Routing Under External Mode
 To reduce the effort level on the user side, we support the conversation routing based on user intent.
-Essentially, a user intents are grouped into multiple set, each maps to a particular team.
+Essentially, a user skills are grouped into multiple set, each maps to a particular team.
 When there are unfinished intent in the conversation, that intent can be used to decide which team should we route the conversation to, based on the builder supplied information.
 When there are no unfinished intent, we can also ask user to provide one, so that they can be transferred to right team directly.

 ## Configure Support